We use Roots and Fruits for our collective worship.

 Roots and Fruits provides creative collective worship for primary schools based in Christian values themes over a period of two years.
 Rooted in Bible teaching, twelve Christian values represent the fruit that grows as the teaching is lived out in everyday life.

-This half-term’s value is TRUST.
+This half-term’s value is PERSEVERANCE.

 What is SIAMS and what do they do?